McCLIM/McCLIM/Backends/beagle/README.txt

     particular.

 12. Look again at sheet hierarchy stuff; I'm pretty sure this only works when the graft is in the default orientation.
+(There's lots of problems in this area, most of which are in Beagle, some of which are in McCLIM (by design?
+But not sure which are by design), e.g. sheets being mirrored but with no medium attached).

 13. I'd like to see the silica functionality in a separate package; I think (need to check!) that silica + back-end implementation should